 The Surroundings: Rural Aberdeenshire rolls our before you; barley sways in the fields and the sheep call out to see if you’re listening.
 Welcome to Newton of Begshill Farm, a remote family farm where husband and wife team, Jane and James, cultivate strawberries, grow barley (for malting whiskey) and rear sheep.

 This is true rustic living; you’ll need a car to get to this best UK glamping site.
 Find it near Drumblade, on the Burn of Forgue in the Strathbogie district of Aberdeenshire.
-4 miles away, you’ll find the historic town of Huntly with the impressive Huntly Castle.
-The Cairngorms National Park is 25 miles away.
+Four miles away, you’ll find the historic town of Huntly with the impressive Huntly Castle and the Cairngorms National Park is 25 miles away.

-Sleep: Like lambs tucked up in the remote bucolic luxury of one of two unique glamping choices: The Barley Bothy (sleeps 4) or The Sheep Shed (sleeps 2).
+Sleep: Like lambs tucked up in the remote bucolic luxury of one of three unique glamping choices: The Barley Bothy (sleeps 4), The Sheep Shed (sleeps 2) and The Dirt at Denend (sleeps 4).
 The Barley Bothy is a traditional corrugated tin bothy, with a veranda running its length.
 The entire building has been beautifully upcycled – the cladding is from an old chicken shed – so there’s heritage and character in every nook and cranny.
 Includes two king-size box beds, Jotul log burner, immersion heater, stargazing window, vintage flushing toilet and roll-top slipper bath.
 And exclusive use wood fired hot tub.

 The Sheep Shed lives in a hidden copse all of its own; a tin wonder with a ground floor and mezzanine, thrown almost open to the elements thanks to an impressive floor-to-ceiling window.
 Includes salvaged kitchen units and floral print drapes, a fabulous tin water trough for a bath and your own exclusive-use wood-fired hot tub.

 Eat: A welcome hamper awaits your arrival, filled with Scottish treats, Jane’s home grown strawberries and homemade bread.
-For dinner, think pizza: both bothies have wood-fired pizza ovens, and homemade pizza dough is available on request.
-Alternatively, venture out to one of the nearby farmer’s markets (check Covid-19 restrictions) for some local produce.
+For dinner try out the wood-fired grill or venture out to one of the nearby farmer’s markets for some local produce.